MarktW86/azure-psdocs-processing/azuresmps/4.0.0/Azure.Storage/Remove-AzureStorageContainerStoredAccessPolicy.md

 ```

 ### -Policy
-Specifies the name of the stored access policy that this cmdlet removes.
+Specifies the stored access policy, which includes the permissions for this SAS token.

 ```yaml
 Type: String